 Richard Wurmbrand and his wife Sabina founded Voice of the Martyrs.
-Both were horridly misused and abused in Romanian Communist prisons for proclaiming the Gospel.
+Both were horribly misused and abused in Romanian Communist prisons for proclaiming the Gospel.
 If you haven’t read his book Tortured For Christ, I highly recommend it.
-Richard once said the Bible tells us not to fear 366 times; one for each day of the year.
-Maybe God doesn’t want us afraid???
+Richard once said the Bible tells us not to fear 366 times; one for each day of the year with one left over.
+You think maybe God doesn’t want us afraid???
 Whole books have been written about the following Psalms, so I’ll just share some insights I’ve gleaned, starting with Psalm 23-one of the most beloved Psalms-He is our Shepherd:

 The Lord is my shepherd; I shall not want.